Ed-Fi-Exchange-OSS/Meadowlark/Meadowlark-js/README.md

 ### Environment Variables

-Meadowlark uses environment variables from a `.env` file for API security and local DynamoDB and OpenSearch/Elasticsearch configuration.
+Meadowlark uses environment variables from a `.env` file for API security and local DynamoDB and OpenSearch configuration.
 You will also need to set dummy AWS credentials if you do not intend to deploy Meadowlark to an AWS account.

 * In the `packages/meadowlark` directory, Copy the `.env.example` file to